Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 The pyramidal muscle originates from the sacrum and attaches to the greater trochanter of the femur.
 It allows rotation of the hip and contributes to the stability of this joint in a standing position.

-The sciatic nerve, on the other hand, originates from vertebrae L4 to S3 of the spine, where the nerve roots of these vertebrae join to form the sciatic nerve.
+The sciatic nerve originates from the L4 to S3 vertebrae of the spine, where the nerve roots of these vertebrae join to form the sciatic nerve.

 One of its peculiarities is that the sciatic nerve passes directly under the fibers of the pyramidal muscle.
 In some people, however, the nerve passes directly through the fibers of this muscle.